Wrthlor/fullStackOpen2020/part4/blog_list/README.md

 4.13 - Implement functionality to *delete* single blog post

 4.14 - Implement functionality to *update amount of likes* for a blog post

+### Exercises 4.15 - 4.22
+4.15 - Implement functionality to create new users with HTTP POST-request to address *api/users*.
+Users will have *username, password* and *name*

+4.16 - Implement restrictions when creating new user: username and password must be given and be at least 3 characters long, username must be unique

+4.17 - Expand blogs to contain information of blog creator, expand users to display blogs created by each user

+4.18 - Implement token-based authentication

+4.19 - Adding new blogs should only be possible if a valid token is sent with HTTP POST request, user identified from token is designated as creator of blog

+4.20 - Refactor getTokenFrom() helper function to a middleware

+4.21 - Deleting blogs should only be possible by the user who added the blog; using an invalid or missing token should return error

+4.22 - Fix test cases to accomodate token authentication